magomimmo/modern-cljs/doc/tutorial-10.md

 ### Update dependencies

 As usual we should first add the `shoreleave-remote-ring` library to `project.clj`.
-Here is the corresponding code fragment.
 That said, the current `shoreleave-remote-ring "0.3.0"` release depends on the `"0.7.0"` release of the `org.clojure/tools.reader` which is not compatible with the newest CLJS releases.
 To overcome this issue I upgraded all the `shoreleave` libs used in the `modern-cljs` series.
 So, instead of adding the canonical `shoreleave` libs you have to had the following not canonical ones.

 ```clj
 (defproject ...